Switzerland in the Eurovision Song Contest 2007: Background

-The Swiss national broadcaster, SRG SSR idée suisse, broadcasts the event within Switzerland and organises the selection process for the nation's entry.
-SRG SSR idée suisse confirmed their intentions to participate at the 2007 Eurovision Song Contest on 11 July 2006.
-Along with their participation confirmation, the broadcaster also announced that the Swiss entry for the 2007 contest would be selected internally.
-Switzerland has selected their entry for the Eurovision Song Contest through both national finals and internal selections in the past.
-Since 2005, the Swiss entry was internally selected for the competition.
+As part of its duties as participating broadcaster, SRG SSR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2007 contest on 11 July 2006.
+Along with its participation confirmation, SRG SSR also announced that it would internally select its entry for the 2007 contest.
+The broadcaster has selected its entry for the Eurovision Song Contest through both national finals and internal selections in the past.
+Since 2005, it had internally selected its entry for the competition.

 Before Eurovision

 Internal selection

-On 11 July 2006, SRG SSR idée suisse opened a submission period for interested artists and composers to submit their entries until 30 November 2006.
+On 11 July 2006, SRG SSR opened a submission period for interested artists and composers to submit their entries until 30 November 2006.
 Eligible artists were those that have had television and stage experience (live performances), have made at least one video and have released at least one CD which placed among the top 50 in an official chart.
 In addition to the public submission, the broadcaster was also in contact with individual composers and lyricists as well as the music industry to be involved in the selection process.

-On 14 December 2006, SRG SSR idée suisse announced that DJ BoBo had been selected to represent Switzerland in Helsinki.
+On 14 December 2006, SRG SSR announced that it had selected DJ BoBo to represent Switzerland at the Eurovision Song Contest 2007.
 "Vampires Are Alive" was presented to the public as the song on 21 February 2007 via the release of the official music video.
 Both the artist and song were selected from over 60 entry submissions by a jury panel consisting of representatives of the three broadcasters in Switzerland: the Swiss-German broadcaster Schweizer Fernsehen (SF), the Swiss-French broadcaster Télévision Suisse Romande (TSR) and the Swiss-Italian broadcaster Televisione svizzera di lingua italiana (TSI), as well as the music channel VIVA Switzerland.
 "Vampires Are Alive" was written by René Baumann (DJ BoBo) together with Axel Breitung, and features uncredited vocals by Kimia Scarlett.

 Controversy

 "Vampires Are Alive" was met with concern from Christian parties in Switzerland due to the song lyrics which may encourage satanism and suicidal tendencies.
-SRG SSR idée suisse later issued a statement assuring that they will not be recommending DJ BoBo to change the song as young people will not misunderstand the lyrics.
+SRG SSR later issued a statement assuring that they will not be recommending DJ BoBo to change the song as young people will not misunderstand the lyrics.